Online Weighted Matching: Breaking the $\frac{1}{2}$ Barrier

-We let $\OPT$ be the maximum weight matching of the instance, and let $\OptMatch_i$ be the advertiser impression $i$ is assigned in $\OPT$.
-We slightly abuse notation of $\OPT$, and let it be the weight of this allocation as well, i.e. $\OPT = \sum_{i \in I} w_{i,\OptMatch_i}$.
-For the sake of analysis, we can add large enough number of dummy impressions/advertisers with edges of weight zero to all advertisers/impressions, so we can assume that all nodes (impressions and advertisers) are matched in the optimum solution.
-For the sake of Algorithm $\StocGreedy$, we also add another dummy impression $0$ with weight $w_{0,a} = 0$ for each $a \in A$ for initialization.
-The competitive ratio of $\StocGreedy$ is defined to be the ratio $\nicefrac{\StocAlloc}{\OPT}$.
+We let $\ALG$ be the total weight achieved by \StochasticGreedy.
+Since only the maximum weight edge assigned to each advertiser contributes to the total weight of the final allocation, we have $\ALG = \sum_{a \in A} \MaxW_{a}^n$.
+We can also interpret the total weight by letting $\ALG = \sum_{i \in I} \MarginalGain_i$, where $\MarginalGain_i$ is the random variable that denotes how much the assignment of impression $i$ increases the total weight of the allocation at the time of its assignment.
+We let $\OPT$ denote the maximum weight matching of the instance, and we let $a_i^*$ be the advertiser to which impression $i$ is assigned in $\OPT$.
+We overload the notation of $\OPT$ and also let it be the weight of the allocation, that is, $\OPT = \sum_{i \in I} w_{i,a_{i}^*}$.
+For the sake of analysis, we can add a large enough number of dummy impressions (advertisers) with edges of weight zero to all advertisers (impressions) so that all vertices (impressions and advertisers) are matched in the optimal solution.
+For the completeness of our algorithm, we also introduce a null impression $i=0$ with weight $w_{0,a} = 0$ for all $a \in A$.